Stochastic1017/Identifying-CB58-Lyman-Break-Twins/README.md

-# Finding the Cosmic Needle: Unraveling CB58 Resemblance in a Galactic Haystack
+# Finding the Cosmic Needle: Unraveling CB58 Resemblance in a Galactic Haystack Using High-Throughput Computing

 ## Introduction